cimug-org/CIMTool/dev-docs/Includes/MaintainerNotes/MaintainerNotes-README.md

 `CIMToolPlugin/plugin.xml`.
 It attaches raw `SWT.MouseDown` and `SWT.KeyDown`
-listeners to the Project Explorer tree, reconstructs the double-click and handles Enter / keypad-Enter from the primitive input events, and routes the open through `IDE.openEditor(...)` — beneath SWT's gesture synthesis, which is why it succeeds where the broken gesture does not.
+listeners to the Project Explorer tree, reconstructs the double-click and handles Enter / keypad-Enter from the primitive input events, and routes the open through `IDE.openEditor(...)`: beneath SWT's gesture synthesis, which is why it succeeds where the broken gesture does not.
 It resolves the tree by reflection (`getCommonViewer().getTree()`), which is acceptable only because it is bound to the pinned 4.28 platform.
 The sanctioned `CommonActionProvider` open hook was